MoscouCapitale/Mocap/README.md

         - [ ] Globale confirmation modal
       - [ ] Toasts (https://www.npmjs.com/package/react-toastify)
         - [ ] Themes (error, success, info, warning)
+    - [ ] Video player
+      - [ ] Fix slider thumb
+      - [ ] Set the clickable icons in a wrapper, to make the area of click larger than the icon, which will improve the ux
+      - [x] Add a "loading" state
+      - [x] Add a "no video" state
     - [ ] Misc
       - [x] Loader
       - [ ] InpagePopup